SmartgridReady/SGrSpecifications/doc/product.md

 Additional to the datapoints in the functional profile the product has the concept of constant datapoints that can implement the datapoint of the functional profile and that have a constant value.

 For this, the data direction "C" is possible in products.
 In this case, a value must be defined for the datapoint.

+## File Naming Schema
+File names for Products Definitions (EID's) should have the following file naming conventions:

+`SGr_[LevelOfOperation]_[ManufacturerId]_[DesclarationId]_[Manufacturer]_[ProductName]_[PrimaryVerion].[SecondaryVerion].xml`

+with

+- LevelOfOperation: As defined in [LevelOfOperation](LevelOfOperation.md) with 2 digits without `m` and with leading `0`
+- ManufacturerId: Maintained by the declaration office - `mmmm` if not yet known
+- DesclarationId: Maintained by the declaration office - `dddd` if not yet known
+- Manufacturer: Manufacturer name - short - if possible only one word
+- ProductName: Product name - short - if possible only one word
+- PrimaryVerion / SecondaryVerion: First two parts of the version of the Product Definitions (EID's) - same as [versionNumber](product.md#device-attributes)